 - Could you think of a soccer pitch right in the center of the city on the edge of River Thames?
 If the London Eye was unrolled, its size would be more than 3.5 times the length of a soccer pitch.
 This is one of the facts about London Eye not many are aware of.

 - More than 300 languages are spoken in London and the most popular languages after English include Gujarati, Bengali, Cantonese, Mandarin, and Punjabi.
+This is obviously important if you are a foreigner moving to London as the diversity is among the top in the world.

 - The hardest job in London is that of a black cab driver.
 They need to pass a very tough geography exam known as ‘the Knowledge’.
 The test requires the applicants to learn the 320 routes, 20,000 landmarks within a 6 mile radius of Charing Cross, and all 25,000 streets in the routes.
 It takes about 2 to 4 years to memorize this information.